Jobs are meant to go away

 ~2 min read

 Think about it.
 Biomedical researchers don’t plan to research cure to cancer for the rest of humanity.
 City planners don’t plan to build infinite number of cities, and washing machine manufacturers don’t plan to make infinite iterations of their product.
 At some point, we’ll have cured every known illness, come up with the best city design that adapts perfectly to every possible situation, and a washing machine that can also dry your clothes.
-These ‘progressive’ jobs are designed to eliminate themselves.
+The ultimate goal of these jobs are to - eventually - eliminate themselves.

 Traffic light as a job

-However, these jobs only exist because we haven’t found an economical way to automate them yet.
+Regardless, all jobs exist only because we haven’t found a way to automate them yet.
 We already replaced cashiers with Kiosks and self-checkout machines.
 We avoid interacting with bank employees by using apps and websites.
-We don’t need paperboys to deliver the latest news, and we don’t need librarians to have a doctorate degree because who needs them to attain such high level education for their tasks when you have the god damn internet???
+We don’t need paperboys to deliver the latest news, and we would have already replaced all subway drivers if it wasn’t for the unions that are against it (don’t get me wrong - I support labor unions).

 Eventually, Waymo and Tesla will perfect self driving cars and eliminate Uber drivers, drone networks will be established and drop our packages via air and robotics will take over health care.
-This isn’t to spite maintenance jobs.
-That’s what progress does.
-It inevitably automates repetition.
+It will be extremely challenging, but it will happen.
+Not to just spite maintenance jobs, but because that’s what progress does.
+Requirements and patterns of a procedure gets identified and automated.

-And we all know that we can’t stop progress.
-Even if someone does give up, someone else will pick it up and perfect it at some point.
-Humans are perfectionists - we have always made progress, are making progress, and will keep making even more progress until we disappear from the universe.
+We all know that we can’t stop progress.
+Even if someone gives up, someone else will pick it up and perfect it at some point.
+The human race is a perfectionist - we have always made progress, are making progress, and will keep making even more progress until there is no more problems we can possibly comprehend.
 That is how we are wired.

 Okay, so what?

 The problem is, we need jobs to survive.
-Work is how most people get money, and money is how people get their needs.
+Specifically, we need money to survive.
+Actually, we need food and shelter to survive, but our society has built a strong link between all three.
 It’s a paradox; Humanity actively work to eliminate labor, yet their survival relies on it.

-The solution isn’t to resist artificial intelligence and prevent automation from taking our jobs.
-That does nothing but hinder progress and delay the inevitable.
+The solution isn’t to resist automation and artificial intelligence from taking our jobs.
+Not only does that hinder progress, but does nothing but delay the inevitable.

 As a side note, there are great questions relevant to this post that I may or may not answer further in a different post: